infinyon/fluvio/DEVELOPER.md

 ### Problem installing lld

-If you have a problem installing `lld-14`, please see https://apt.llvm.org.
+If you have a problem installing `lld`, please see https://apt.llvm.org.

 ## Starting Fluvio cluster for development